mqtt-tools/mqttwarn/README.md

 custom function (_pinger()_ in this case) is invoked.
 Your function has access to the `srv` object (which was described earlier).

+Function names are to be specified in lower-case characters.

 ## Examples ##